Greta Ferušić: Siege of Sarajevo

-Refusing to be dislocated when the siege of Sarajevo began in April 1992, Greta and her husband shared in the fate of their city, but insisted that her son, his wife, and their children leave the city when a special convoy for evacuating the Jews of the city was organized on 15 November 1992 by the American Jewish Joint Distribution Committee.
+Refusing to be dislocated when the siege of Sarajevo began in April 1992, Greta and her husband did not evacuate, but insisted that her son, his wife, and their children leave the city when a special convoy evacuating the Jews of the city was organized on 15 November, 1992, by the American Jewish Joint Distribution Committee.
 She was interviewed for the Bosnian TV channel Hayat TV in 1994 for a documentary called Od Auscwitza do Sarajeva ("From Auschwitz to Sarajevo").

 In February 2004, Ferušić was awarded the Polish Auschwitz Cross (Krzyż Oświęcimski), a Polish decoration awarded to honour survivors of Nazi concentration camps.
 She was the last person to receive this medal.

 Greta

 In 1997, Haris Pašović produced and directed a biographical film, Greta, about her.
-The film producers received a grant of the Charles Stewart Mott Foundation to transform it from video format to a professional 35mm film format.
+The film producers received a grant from the Charles Stewart Mott Foundation to transform it from a video format to a professional 35mm film format.
 The film has been shown in different film festivals, such as Avignon, New York, London, Amsterdam, San Francisco, Rome, Stockholm, Sarajevo, Ljubljana and others.